jeremylong/malicious-dependencies/README.md

 nc -l 9999
 ```

-Then compile and run the demo application:
+The `demo` application is a completely separate project that uses the `spring-build-analyzer` JAR.
+Compile and run the demo application:

 ```bash
 cd demo